 Think About How You’ll Build Relationships

-This year might look different, but we have created a few different activities that can be done whether you’re in the classroom or online.
+We have created a few different activities that can be done whether you’re in the classroom or online.

 We created a simple Would You Rather Game that you can play as a fun activity to get to know your students.
 You can find it in our Resource Library or we can send you a copy when you join our email list.

 We use these Back to School Discussion Cards for Grade 1-3.
 We also have Back to School Discussion Cards Grades 4-6 which can be found in our TpT Store and Brain Ninjas Shop.
 They can be used all year long, but they’re perfect for the beginning of each day whether you’re meeting online or face to face.